 Cr Michelle Green

 Phone: 0434 589 161

 This is Michelle Green’s first term as a councillor on Mackay Regional Council but her second foray into local government.
 Her passion for local government began in 2016 when elected as a councillor for Muswellbrook Shire Council in the Upper Hunter Valley in New South Wales.
 She and her husband are Mackay born and raised and after travelling extensively have returned to the region to raise their children in the Northern Beaches.
-Cr Green is a qualified exercise physiologist and has a passion for active living.
-She is a strong advocate for regional playgrounds and sporting and aquatic facilities to help our growing population form strong community connections and live a healthy lifestyle.
-Cr Green is a member of the Sports and Recreation Advisory Committee and the Mountain Bike Alliance.
-She’s also a member of the Regional Arts Development Fund (RADF) and Sustainability and Environment and the Invest Mackay Event and Conference Attraction Program advisory committees, as well as the Water and Waste Advisory Board.
-Economic development is a key focus area for Cr Green.
-She has a strong belief in the METS sector and the opportunities it offers our region and will continue to advocate for collaborative partnerships.
-She has extensive experience in the sector, having been a past winner of Operator of the Year in the Queensland Women in Mining Awards.
+Cr Green is a qualified exercise physiologist, has a passion for active living, and is a member of the Sports and Recreation Advisory Committee and the Mountain Bike Alliance.
+She is a future-forward strategic thinker, motivated to promote economic diversity and embrace the 4th Industrial Revolution to enable our communities to evolve and thrive in a rapidly changing future.
+Cr Green sits on the Water and Waste Advisory Board, LAWMAC, Sustainability and Environment Committee and Invest Mackay Committee.
+She has extensive experience in the METS sector, having been a past winner of Operator of the Year in the Queensland Women in Mining Awards.

 Cr Belinda Hassan

 Phone: 0412 421 451